processone/eturnal/docker-k8s/README.md

 `XX.YY.ZZ` represents the official eturnal release, `-AA` suffix the image version of the particular release in case of any bug fix etc. of the image.

-Images are scanned daily by Trivy and, if necessary, the `latest` release will be rebuild and updated.
+Images are scanned daily by Trivy and, if necessary, the `latest` release will be rebuilt and updated.

 | Tags  | Description  | Additional notes  |
 | ------------ | ------------ | ------------ |